Vindexus/HeresyWorld/classes/investigator.md

 When you **call out a target as your own**, you deal +2d4 ongoing to them.
 This lasts until an ally attacks them, you attack someone else, or the target is defeated.
 While this is active you deal -4 damage to other targets and your allies deal -2 damage to your named target.

 ### Targeted Investigation
-When you **publicly name a person or organization that you are after**, roll+Cha.
+When you **put the word out that you're after a specific person or organization** before pursuing them, roll+CHA.
 On a 10+ hold 2, on a 7-9 hold 1.
 You may spend hold to get an automatic 10+ on rolls that directly involve your target.
 Proceed with caution, they know you're coming.

 ### Your Eyes Betray You
 When you  **listen closely to someone** roll+Wis.
 On 7-9 the GM will tell you one thing they're lying about – if anything.
 On a 10+ the same and take +1 forward when acting on that information or against that person.